OpenMC Guide

 Multiple Views

-For complex 3D geometries, create multiple slice views to understand the full structure:
+For 3D geometries, create multiple orthogonal slice views:

 # Create three orthogonal views